 Nolan knew that he wanted Leonardo DiCaprio for the role of Cobb, so according to him, “We were just trying to cast the best people I could find for those parts, who felt right around Leo.”
 This also involved casting a young ensemble because Nolan “wanted to get a young, energetic cast around him who wouldn’t make [DiCaprio] look younger.”

-7. Page didn’t have to audition at all.
+7. Ellen Page didn’t have to audition for Inception.

 She met with Nolan for a sit down that had nothing to do with the film.
 The next week, she was asked to read the script for Inception.
 She had to read it in an office, not at home.
 Luckily, she loved the character and Nolan gave her the role.